PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-06-Conservation-of-arguments.md

 ## Does his argument clarify how his Algorithmically Specified Complexity deals with natural selection? ##

 No, not at all.
-That argument, which I dicussed [here](https://pandasthumb.org/archives/2024/11/dembskiewert2.html) recently, was left hanging, with the essential questions unanswered.
-And embski' recent EN posts do not discuss ASC at all.
+That argument, which was the centerpiece of Dembski and Ewert's recent book: _The Design Inference: Eliminating Chance through Small Probabilities, 2nd edition_, which I discussed [here](https://pandasthumb.org/archives/2024/11/dembskiewert2.html) recently, was left hanging, with the essential questions unanswered.
+And Dembski' recent two EN posts do not discuss ASC at all.

-## Have we seen the arguments of the EN posts before? ##
+## Have we seen the arguments of these EN posts before? ##

 Yes.
 Applied to evolution, the conservation of information argument is the Active Information argument of Dembski and Marks, which has been discussed [here](https://www.evoinfo.org/papers/2009_ConservationOfInformationInSearch.pdf) and [here](https://bio-complexity.org/ojs/index.php/main/article/download/BIO-C.2013.4/BIO-C.2013.4).
-It basicaly says that if natural selction can find find genotypes of better fitness by climbing uphill on a fitness surface, that this _is_ an increase of information in the genome.
-But it is not creating new information, beause the information was already there in the structure of the fitness surface.
+It basicaly says that if natural selection can find genotypes of better fitness by climbing uphill on a fitness surface, that this _is_ an increase of information in the genome.
+But, they argued, it is not creating new information, beause the information was already there in the structure of the fitness surface.